freeall/progress-stream/README.md

 ### time(integer)

 Sets how often progress events is emitted.
 If omitted then defaults to emit every time a chunk is received.

+### speed(integer)

+Sets how long the speedometer needs to calculate the speed.
+Defaults to 5 sec.

 ### length(integer)